Skip to content

 required

-Duration in seconds of the window returned by :meth:get_window.
+Duration in milliseconds of the window returned by :meth:get_window.

 required